 Sprouting

 Sprouting is one of the most important physiological processes affecting the quality of postharvest tubers.
 Potatoes that have been harvested dormant for six to twelve weeks will vary depending on the variety and storage temperatures.
 When the latent state of tubers is disturbed after two to three months of storage, sprouting may begin, high storage temperatures will accelerate sprouting.
-This process is accompanied by further physiological and metabolic alterations, such as elevated respiration, decreased water retention, decreased sugar content, and decreased glycoalkaloid content Galindo A (2004)
+This process is accompanied by further physiological and metabolic alterations, such as elevated respiration, decreased water retention, decreased sugar content, and decreased glycoalkaloid content Galindo A (2004).

 Greening